Monkeyland and Birds Of Eden

 Previously caged primates have found a refuge at this world-first sanctuary, where they are free to roam, forage and interact in a 23-hectare forest.
 One of the aims of Monkeyland is to protect and conserve as many primates as possible.

 Multilingual guides will take you around the sanctuary, pointing out some of the 450 primates, which include apes, monkeys and lemurs.
 Visitors are encouraged to try their hand at spotting the elusive primates for themselves, making the experience fun and interactive.
-The knowledgeable guides will identify the primate and provide wonderful and interesting facts about these
+The knowledgeable guides will then identify the primate and provide wonderful and interesting facts about these

-Primates at Monkeyland have been physically and emotionally rehabilitated, and the standard of care exceeds regulations governing animal care, making a visit here a heartwarming experience.
+Primates at the Monkeyland sanctuary have been physically and emotionally rehabilitated, and the standard of care exceeds regulations governing animal care, making a visit here a heartwarming experience.

 Birds of Eden is a free-flight aviary, covered by a huge dome.
 More than 3 500 birds, making up 220 species, can be seen at here and the venue is right next door to the Monkeyland facility.